siyuan-bruce/siyuan-bruce.github.io/homepage.md

 ---

 <img src= "./images/profile.jpg" align=right width="150"/>
-Si Yuan JIN (Bruce) is currently an MPhil-PhD student at the Business School of HKUST.
-His program is information Systems.
+Si Yuan JIN (Bruce) is currently an MPhil-PhD student at the Business School of HKUST (Program: Information Systems).
 He is supervised by Prof. Kar Yan Tam, Prof. Bei Zeng and Prof. Qiming Shao.
-He focuses on state-of-art technologies and enhances their potential applications in financial areas.
+He focuses on state-of-art technologies and enhances their potential applications in business areas.

-<font color = "rgba(255,255,255,0.7)">I am really grateful for this period of time.
-My supervisors would guide me to the right directions without criticsms.
-This means a lot for me.</font>

 ---